-Section 303(d) of the Clean Water Act and the U.S. Environmental Protection Agency's (EPA) Water Quality Planning and Management Regulations (codified at Title 40 of the Code of Federal Regulations [CFR] Part 130) require states to develop Total Maximum Daily Loads (TMDLs) for waterbodies that are not supporting their designated uses even if pollutant sources have implemented technology-based controls.
 A TMDL establishes the maximum allowable load (mass per unit of time) of a pollutant that a waterbody is able to assimilate and still support its designated use(s).
 The maximum allowable load is determined based on the relationship between pollutant sources and in-stream water quality.
 A TMDL provides the scientific basis for a state to establish water quality-based controls to reduce pollution from both point and nonpoint sources to restore and maintain the quality of the state's water resources (USEPA 1991).
 The development of TMDLs requires an assessment of streams' assimilative capacity, critical conditions, and other considerations.

+This TMDL is a revision of a previously approved TMDL.
+In the revision to the TMDL, discharges from the incorporation of two additional mining operations will increase flow and iron loading into the system without causing a violation of the pH water quality standard.
+Permit requirements ensure that discharges from these facilities do not violate pH water quality.
+Even though the iron loading associated with these facilities will increase the TMDL and WLA, for the streams in which they discharge, it will not result in any changes to the pH.
 The Casselman River 8-digit Basin (basin code - 05020204) is impaired by impacts on biological communities (2002/2004 listing) and low pH (1996 listing).
-The Georges Creek 8-digit Basin (basin code - 02141004) is impaired by impacts on biological communities (2002 listing) and low pH (1998 listing).
+The Georges Creek 8digit Basin (basin code - 02141004) is impaired by impacts on biological communities (2002 listing) and low pH (1998 listing).
 The Savage River 8-digit Basin (basin code - 02141006) is impaired by impacts on biological communities (2004/2006 listing).
 The Upper North Branch of the Potomac River 8-digit Basin (basin code - 02141005) is impaired by impacts on biological communities (2004 listing) and low pH (1996 listing).
 The Wills Creek 8-digit Basin (basin code - 02141003) was identified on Maryland's section 303(d) list of impaired surface waters as impaired by impacts on biological communities (2002 listing) and nutrients (1996 listing).
 In addition to the 8-digit basin listings for low pH there are several 12-digit basin listings for low pH in George Creek, the Upper North Branch Potomac River, and Wills Creek.
 All low pH listings are displayed in Table 1-1.
 Water quality monitoring data collected in all basins with pH listings in 2005 by the Maryland Department of the Environment (MDE) indicate that observed pH levels sometimes exceed water quality standards for 52 segments in the five watersheds included in this report (Table 1-2 and Figure 1-1).
 The pollutant loadings were classified by source, including acid mine drainage (AMD) and atmospheric deposition, and organic sources.
 In addition, a segment could be classified as having chronic or episodic acidification, with no identified source.